eetay/react-controllers/README.md

 # React Controllers

-This repository is experimental framework for building React based applications It should be treated as academic research project
+This repository is an experimental framework for building React based applications It should be treated as academic research project

 The concept is to stay away from the heavy lifting of event-based actions